 My name is Sepideh (“Dawn” in Persian) and my last name is Jahanpanah (“The World’s Shelter” in Persian).
 Names always have meanings in Persian and I love to say that to everyone.

 When I was 3 years old, I made a herd of sheep and a shepherd out of a smelly, grey coloured play-dough.
-I used lots of tiny objects I could find around me to shape the tiniest details of the face and bottom of the sheep.
-I remember everyone’s shocked faces.
+I used lots of tiny objects I could find around me to shape the tiniest details of the faces and bottoms of the sheeps.
+I remember the shock on everyone’s faces.

 When I was a teenager, for the first time I saw a traditional way of glazing bowls, by pouring glaze over each piece a few times.
 It was an Iranian documentary.
-Not in my wildest dreams I could imagine at that time that someday I would use exact same technique on my ceramic vessels and sell them.
+Not in my wildest dreams I could imagine at that time that someday I would use exact same technique on my ceramic vessels.
+Now I call it Pour-patterning , a term I leaned from a book about Japanese ceramic.

-I am an artist and a ceramist currently living and working in The Hague, The Netherlands.
+And then I grew up!
+I am Now an artist and a ceramist currently living and working in The Hague, The Netherlands.

-I received a BA in Arts & Crafts at Art University of Isfahan, Iran, and an MA in Artistic Research at the Royal Academy of Arts in The Hague, Netherlands.
+I received a BA in Artisanal Crafts at Art University of Isfahan, Iran, and an MA in Artistic Research at the Royal Academy of Arts in The Hague, Netherlands.

 Desert Spirit Ceramic: